The Procesi-Schacher conjecture and Hilbert's 17th problem for algebras with involution: Positive noncommutative polynomials

 \subsection{A Positivstellensatz}

 Let $\KK\in\{\R,\C\}$ be endowed with the complex conjugation involution $\bbar$.
 Our aim in this subsection is to deduce a non-dimensionfree version of Helton's sum of hermitian squares theorem.
-We will describe symmetric NC polynomials $f$ all of whose evaluations in $M_n(\KK)$ are positive semidefinite, see Theorem~\ref{thm:positiv}.
+We will describe symmetric NC polynomials all of whose evaluations in $M_n(\KK)$ are positive semidefinite, see Theorem~\ref{thm:positiv}.

-We start with a lemma characterizing total $*$-positivity in the algebra of generic matrices $\GM_n(\KK,\J)$.
-The proof of the following proposition uses some elementary model theory, e.g.~Tarski's transfer principle for real closed fields.
+The main line of reasoning is the same as in \cite[\S 4]{PS}, while the dependence on Tarski's transfer principle from real algebraic geometry is isolated and emphasized in Lemma \ref{lem:uf} below.
+The lemma characterizes total $*$-positivity in the algebra of generic matrices $\GM_n(\KK,\J)$.
+Its proof uses some elementary model theory, e.g.~Tarski's transfer principle for real closed fields.
 All the necessary background can be found in \cite[\S 1 and \S 2]{PD} or, alternatively, \cite[\S 1]{BCR}.

 \begin{lemma} Let $n\in \N$.
 If $\KK=\R$, let $\J=$ orthogonal and if $\KK=\C$, let $\J=$ unitary.
 If $a=a^*\in\GM_n(\KK,\J)$ is totally $\sigma$-positive under each $*$-homomorphism from $\GM_n(\KK,\J)$ to $M_n(\KK)$ endowed with a positive type $\J$ involution $\sigma$, then $a$ is totally $*$-positive $($in $\UD_n(\KK,\J))$. \end{lemma}